Hutton in the Forest

 "HUTTON-IN-THE-FOREST, a parish in the Leath ward, county Cumberland, 6 miles N.W. of Penrith, its post town, and 3 from the Plumpton station of the Lancashire and Carlisle railway.
 It is situated on the river Peterill, and contains the townships of Hutton and Thomas Close.
 It was anciently held by the king's stirrup holder, he having also to keep in repair the fences of Plumpton Forest.
 The land is chiefly arable, with some pasture and woodland.
 The village is small and wholly agricultural."
 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

 You can see the administrative areas in which Hutton in the Forest has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NY460358 (Lat/Lon: 54.714312, -2.839741), Hutton in the Forest which are provided by:
+You can see maps centred on OS grid reference NY460358 (Lat/Lon: 54.714293, -2.839725), Hutton in the Forest which are provided by:

 - Google Maps